 The Administrator is now focused on gathering missing information for Claim Forms that were submitted by January 13, 2023.

-Q17.
-I forgot to include information in my narrative that I believe would entitle me to a higher level of compensation, can I add/change my narrative?
+I forgot to include information in my narrative that I believe would entitle me to a higher level of compensation.
+Can I add/change my narrative?

-No. The Administrator only accepts one Claim Form from each Claimant and does not allow revisions or replacements to existing or paid Claims.
+No. The Administrator only accepts one Claim Form from each Claimant and does not allow Claimants or Representatives to make changes to Claims once submitted.

 The Claims Process is designed for Claimants to make one Claim submission based on the most severe harm experienced at a Day School as set out in Parts 4 and 5 of the Claim Form.